rosharp/Dotfiles/README.md

 ### Status Bar

-IF you are tired of the default `i3-bar`, [bumblebee-status](https://github.com/rosharp/Dotfiles) is a great native-like alternative.
+If you are tired of the default `i3-bar`, [bumblebee-status](https://github.com/rosharp/Dotfiles) is a great native-like alternative.

 ### Firefox Extensions